sibelbd/Project-Euler-Solutions/README.md

 but never really got involved in anything.
 Now I'm trying to change that.
 While learning new skills in Java or Python is great, and I am definitely going to continure doing that.
 I think learning how to use Github and Git will open up a lot more opportunities and help me grow faster.

-So, what I've been doing is getting some work out there by throwing up a project Euler problem solution every day.
+So, what I've been doing is getting some work out there by throwing up a project Euler problem solution when I can.
-There's around 600 problems available online right now so that gives me a little under two years to move on to harder stuff.
+There's around 600 problems available online right now so that gives me a lot to work on.
 I'll be doing some side projects, websites, apps, and maybe a database, with this so I get some bigger works out there as well.

 I've been using codeanywhere.com as well as repl.it to type up code and upload it to Github.
 Codeanywhere is great